-IRWD has built a secure financial standing through careful fiscal stewardship.
-The District uses a long-range planning approach that is similar to a family who regularly puts money aside over time to pay for the eventual cost of their children's college education.
+IRWD has built secure financial standing through careful fiscal stewardship.
+The District uses a long-range planning approach that is similar to a family that regularly puts money aside over time to pay for the eventual cost of the children's college education.

-By anticipating future needs, it's not necessary to dramatically increase customer rates to pay for the new infrastructure (pipes, pumps, reservoirs, etc.) required by the inevitable repair and replacement of these types of facilities as they begin to age.
+By anticipating infrastructure needs, IRWD avoids having to dramatically increase customer rates to pay for the repair and replacement of facilities such as pipes, pumps and reservoirs as they age.

 To ensure equity among customers, IRWD separates the costs of building water and sewer infrastructure from the cost of daily operations and maintenance.
 Capital infrastructure is financed directly or through general obligation bonds, the costs for which are paid through a combination of property taxes and developer connection fees.
-Daily operation Irvine Residential Rate (effective July 1, 2018)
+Daily operation and maintenance costs are funded primarily by customers' monthly water and sewer bills.